-Scottish GP Dr Malcolm Kendrick says there is good reason that the Inuit of Canada had frequent nosebleeds but zero heart disease.
-Kendrick is an author and a sceptic.
-He has also studied cardiovascular disease for decades.
+Scottish GP Dr Malcolm Kendrick says there is good reason that the Canadian Inuit had frequent nosebleeds but zero heart disease.
+Kendrick is an author and a sceptic who has also studied cardiovascular disease for decades.

 Thus, he knows as much, if not more, about heart disease than many cardiologists.
 He knows all the theories of causes and best treatment options.